tcassar/settle/write_up/Analysis.md

 	3) Be able to return neighbours of nodes in the residual graph (i.e. edges, including residual edges, that have unused capacity)
 	4) A way to get the bottleneck value of a path, given a path of nodes

-3) A reliable recursive BFS that works on
+3) A reliable recursive BFS that works on flow graphs
-	1) Digraphs
-	3) Flow Graphs

 4) Implementation of Edmonds-Karp
 	1) Way to find shortest augmenting path between two nodes